abarker/typped/doc/sphinx_docs/recursive_descent.rst

    We will assume that the stack is in a list called ``pstack``, and holds string labels for the names of the productions.

-   To implement the parser for a production you define and register a head handler for each type of token which can begin the production as a literal.
+   To implement the parser for a production you define and register a head handler for each literal token which can begin the production.
 For the "or" cases you can either define a separate head for each disjunct in the production, or you can use "or" conditionals inside a single precondition function for a single head function.
 Inside each head you process the relevant case or cases of the production.

    Note that some productions immediately do a recursive production evaluation.
    For those case you can push back the token which was read, change the